FLUX-SE/all_docs/en_US/spat_revolution_doc/Legacy/Appendix_C_LFE_Mixing_from_Ambisonic_or_Binaural.md

 ![](include/SpatRevolution_UserGuide_-358.jpg)

-Currently in Spat Revolution version 1.1, it is necessary to create a mono mix for a LFE channel using a workaround method.
+Currently in _SPAT Revolution_ version 1.1, it is necessary to create a mono mix for a LFE channel using a workaround method.
 To get a mono LFE mix that will be summed into the n.1 channel in a surround configuration, create a secondary mix room.
 It should not have reverb, and is a special channel based configuration